-Historical sales and use tax trends As shown in Figure 1, when adjusted for inflation, state and local sales and use tax collections have increased for most years between fiscal year 2012 and fiscal year 2021.
-Adjusted state sales and use tax collections increased from \$3.63 billion to \$4.19 billion (15 percent), while adjusted local sales and use tax collections increased from \$3.08 billion to \$4.06 billion (32 percent) during this time period.
+Historical sales and use tax trends and information

+As shown in Figure 1, when adjusted for inflation, state and local sales and use tax collections have increased for most years between fiscal year 2013 and fiscal year 2022.
+Adjusted state sales and use tax collections increased from \$3.91 billion to \$4.53 billion (16 percent), while adjusted local sales and use tax collections increased from \$3.32 billion to \$4.63 billion (39 percent) during this time period.

-Figure 1: State and local sales and use tax collections, 2012-2021, by fiscal year, adjusted for inflation
+Figure 1: State and local sales and use tax collections, 2013-2022, by fiscal year, adjusted for inflation

-Source: DOR annual reports, SAO analysis of Consumer Price Index data from https://fred.stlouisfed.org/series/CPIAUCSL, and Appendix G
+Source: DOR annual reports, SAO analysis of Consumer Price Index data from https://fred.stlouisfed.org/series/CPIAUCSL.
+See additional detail at Appendix G.

 The state sales and use tax rate has remained at 4.225 percent during these 10 years.
 In comparison, local sales and use tax rates imposed by political subdivisions are continuously changing as local taxing jurisdictions impose new tax rates and others expire.
+According to the Tax Foundation, Missouri's average local sales tax rate was 4.07 percent as of July 1, 2022.
 In addition, the increasing number of districts has contributed to the total increase in local sales tax collections.
-The total number of districts increased from approximately 400 in fiscal year 2012 to approximately 730 in fiscal year 2021 (83 percent).
+The total number of districts increased from approximately 430 in fiscal year 2013 to approximately 750 in fiscal year 2022 (74 percent increase).

 Local sales and use tax collections are distributed by the DOR to cities, counties, and districts.
-As shown in Figure 1, and as further illustrated in Figure 2, local sales and use tax collections and subsequent distributions have increased for most years between fiscal year 2012 and fiscal year 2021.1
+As shown in Figure 1, and as further illustrated in Figure 2, local sales and use tax collections and subsequent distributions have increased for most years between fiscal year 2013 and fiscal year 2022.2